Last Updated on November 7, 2020 by Kari

 I don’t think that anyone can argue about meditation and its benefits.
 Even my dad, who is very traditional, uses meditation to help himself feel better when he’s in pain.
 But, most of us don’t have hours to meditate.
-It would be nice if we could all live by the ocean and spend an hour meditating beside of it, but most of us just don’t have the luxury.
-That’s why Zen12 is so appealing.
-It’s a 12 minute meditation that gives you the benefit of a 1 hour meditation!
+It would be nice if we could all live by the ocean and spend an hour meditating beside it, but most of us just don’t have the luxury.
+That’s why the Zen12 meditations are so appealing.
+Zen12 offers 12-minute meditations that give you the benefit of a 1-hour meditation!

-I was checking through my email to see when I first bought Zen12, and I was blown away that it was over 3 years ago.
+I was checking through my email to see when I first bought the Zen12 meditations, and I was blown away that it was over 3 years ago.

 Because Zen12 is still available and going strong, that tells me that I’m not the only one who likes it.
 In fact, I would assume as more and more people look for guided meditation products, Zen12 is just going to become more and more popular because it offers people a quicker way to get the benefits, as well as a few other things.